LogoLogo

 If you started your AI server in the Docker container, then you should rescan the model zoo directory by restarting the container: docker restart <your_server_name>

-Refer to the for installation instruction
+Refer to the for installation instructions

 official Docker documentation